MrR0807/Notes/understanding-parquet-file.md

 #### The schema

-To store in a columnar format we first need to describe the data structures using a schema.
+To store in a nested format we first need to describe the data structures using a schema.
 This is done using a model similar to **Protocol buffers (Protobuf)**.

 **Sidenote!** I'm guessing Parquet schema is similar to Google's Protobuf's schema, because they (Parquet developers) did not want to deviate from Google's Dremel paper, which naturally represented the nested structure schema in their used encoding format which was/is Protobuf.
 Nevertheless, as we'll see, there are differences.